 Services covered by our plan Limitations and exceptions Supervised exercise therapy (SET) None The plan will pay for SET for members with symptomatic peripheral artery disease (PAD).
-The plan will pay for: Up to 36 sessions during a 12-week period if all SET requirements are met An additional 36 sessions over time if deemed medically necessary by a health care provider The SET program must be: 30 to 60-minute sessions of a therapeutic exercise-training program for PAD in members with leg cramping due to poor blood flow (claudication) In a hospital outpatient setting or in a physician's office Delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD Under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques
+The plan will pay for: up to 36 sessions during a 12-week period if all SET requirements are met an additional 36 sessions over time if deemed medically necessary by a health care provider The SET program must be: 30 to 60-minute sessions of a therapeutic exercise- training program for PAD in members with leg cramping due to poor blood flow (claudication) in a hospital outpatient setting or in a physician's office delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques

-Limitations and Services covered by our plan exceptions Transportation for non-emergency services (also refer to Prior Authorization "Ambulance and wheelchair van services") (approval in advance) may be You are covered for 30 one-way trips to plan-approved locations required. every year.
-Types of non-emergency transportation include: • Wheelchair equipped van Please contact the plan for details.
-Taxicab Waiver transportation Please call Member Services or your care manager for services and the additional information. provider of such If you must travel 30 miles or more from your home to get covered services must be health care services, Buckeye Health Plan will provide identified on the transportation to and from the provider's office. waiver service plan.
-Note: In addition to the transportation assistance that Buckeye Waiver transportation Health Plan provides, you can still get help with transportation for services do not certain services through the Non-Emergency Transportation (NET) include services program.
-Call your local County Department of Job and Family performed in excess Services for questions or assistance with NET services. of what is approved pursuant to, and specified on, the individual's waiver service plan.
+Services covered by our plan Limitations and exceptions Transportation for non-emergency services (also refer to "Ambulance and wheelchair van services") Prior Authorization (approval in advance) may be required.
+You are covered for 30 one-way trips to plan-approved locations every year.
+Types of non-emergency transportation Please contact the plan for include: details.
+Wheelchair equipped van Taxicab Waiver transportation services and the provider of such services must be Please call Member Services or your care manager for additional information. identified on the waiver service plan.
+If you must travel 30 miles or more from your home to get covered health care services, Buckeye Health Plan will provide transportation to and from the provider's office.
+Waiver transportation services do not include Note : In addition to the transportation assistance that Buckeye Health Plan provides, you can still get help with transportation for certain services through the Non- Emergency Transportation (NET) program.
+Call your local County Department of Job and Family Services for questions or assistance with NET services. services performed in excess of what is approved pursuant to, and specified on, the individual's waiver service plan.